Connect Akto with Cloudflare Container

 source: "MIRRORING",

-tag: "{\n \"service\": \"lambda\"\n}"
+tag: "{\n \"service\": \"cloudflare\"\n}"

 };

-return JSON.stringify({ "batchData": [value] });
+return JSON.stringify({ batchData: [value] });

 }

-Step 3: Configure Worker Routing
+Step 3: Configure Worker Routing with Service Binding

 In the Cloudflare Dashboard, go to Workers & Pages.

-Under Overview, select your Worker.
+Under Overview, select your client Worker (e.g., mcp worker).

-Navigate to Settings > Runtime.
+Navigate to Settings > Bindings.

-Navigate to Settings > Domains & Routes.
+Navigate to Domains & Routes.

 Step 4: Verify the Setup